Posted: June 1, 2022

 Partnering with a local takeaway restaurant is a great option for both of you.
 All you need to do is approach a restaurant about having a fundraising night where a cut from all takeaway meals ordered that night is given towards your cause.
 Spread the word among your friends and watch those orders start flooding in!

 Use your skills to your advantage when trying to raise money for your trip.
-For example, if you’re a photographer you could sell your best pictures as prints or volunteer your photography skills to local businesses or individuals in exchange for a small donation .
+For example, if you’re a photographer you could sell your best pictures as prints or volunteer your photography skills to local businesses or individuals in exchange for a donation .
 Get creative and start thinking about how you can use your talents – such as playing an instrument or singing, fixing or building things, or tutoring – to help meet your fundraising goal.

 Bake sales – they’re the oldest trick in the book.
-People love sugary baked goods and bake sales continue to work time and time again whenever there’s a need to raise money.
+People love sugary baked goods and bake sales continue to work whenever there’s a need to raise money.
 Set up a payments system to receive payments, and get baking and delivering those cookies and cakes!

 We hope this list of fundraising ideas has helped your journey seem less daunting, more doable and a lot more fun!